 Analysis (continued)

-- Here is how. - Suppose x is a quadratic residue.^a - In each round of interaction with Peggy, the transcript is a triplet (y, i, z). - We present an efficient algorithm Bob that generates (y, i, z) with the same probability without accessing Peggy.
+- Suppose x is a quadratic residue.^a - In each round of interaction with Peggy, the transcript is a triplet (y, i, z). - We present an efficient Bob that generates (y, i, z) with the same probability without accessing Peggy.